5 Eco-Resorts in Komodo Islands for a Sustainable Scuba Vacation

 The Seraya Resort

 At the heart of The Seraya Resort is the Bamboo Manta restaurant.
-This open-air eatery pays homage to the magnificent manta rays that glide through the surrounding waters.
+This open-air eatery pays homage to the manta rays that patrol the surrounding waters – if you’ve been lucky enough to see them, you know how special these encounters are!

 AYANA Komodo Waecicu Beach

-AYANA Komodo Resort has positioned itself as the premier five-star hotel in Labuan Bajo, the gateway town for exploring the Komodo Islands.
+It has positioned itself as the premier 5-star hotel in Labuan Bajo (the gateway town for exploring the Komodo Islands), while also making a strong commitment to sustainability.

-You can feast on locally-inspired Indonesian flavors at RINCA or freshly grilled lobster at KISIK.
-Creative cocktails await at the UNIQUE Rooftop Bar.
+When it comes to dining, you can feast on locally-inspired Indonesian flavors at RINCA or freshly grilled lobster at KISIK.
+The UNIQUE rooftop bar is a particularly memorable spot for sunset cocktails overlooking the bay.

 Sudamala Resort